DngHuy/eval/README.md

 productquality.weights=1.0
 ```

-### projects/default/factors
+### projects/default/level2s
-Defines the query for aggregation of metrics into factors, based on relations index.
+Defines the query for aggregation of metrics into level2s, based on relations index.
 DON'T TOUCH, unless you know what you are doing.

-### projects/default/indicators
+### projects/default/level3s
-Defines the query for aggregation of factors into indicators, based on relations index.
+Defines the query for aggregation of level2s into level3s, based on relations index.
 DON'T TOUCH, unless you know what you are doing.